hebcal/hebcal/README.md

    -D | print the Hebrew date for dates with some event.
    -e | Ouput "European" dates -- DD.MM.YYYY format.
    -E | Ouput 24-hour times (e.g. 18:37 instead of 6:37).
-   -f FORMAT | change output to `FORMAT`. see below for format strings -F | Output the Daf Yomi for the entire date range.
+   -F | Output the Daf Yomi for the entire date range.
    -h | Suppress default holidays.
    -H | Use Hebrew date ranges - only needed when e.g. `hebcal -H 5373`